🔥 Chart analysis for cryptocurrencies: how to read forecasts!

 The candle with the white box is our confirmation that the price would continue to fall on this graph (1-hour time frame).
 We could either take a position during this candle or try to find a better opportunity.
-Sometimes you can get a higher sell price waiting for the support and resistance levels to be retested.
-However, they were pre-waved and the likelihood of a short-term recovery at that time was very small.
+Sometimes you can get a higher selling price waiting for the support and resistance levels to be retested.
+However, they were wavy beforehand and the likelihood of a short-term recovery at that point was very small.

 A short sale at the bottom of the confirmation candle would have been a sure move.
 Your entry would have been around the $ 11.200 mark.
-The next thing to figure out is when to close your position and where to put your stop loss, let's say you are using 20x leverage, which means that a 5% increase is your investment would lose.
+The next thing to find out is when to close your position and where to put your stop loss.
+Let's say you are using 20x leverage, which means that if you increased 5% you would lose your investment.

-5% over $ 11.200 makes a price of $ 11.760 either way you lose the trade.
+5% over $ 11.200 makes a loss of $ 11.760 price.
 So you know that your short position will not be liquidated in the middle of another range trading.
 If the price is actually going down, it would be necessary to make a new local high for your trade to be a loss.
-In this case we don't worry about a stop loss.
+In this case, we don't worry about a stop loss.

 Pay attention to larger time frames regularly

 Now let's look at a four-hour chart that gives us trading data worth about three weeks.
 The story of Bitcoin Price gets even gloomy on this chart.
 Since you are not yet an experienced trader, we will explain what you are seeing right now.